What does a typical workday involve?

 Are ancillary services available to the on-call resident?

 Both hospitals have extensive ancillary services, including phlebotomists and I.V. teams, available 24 hours a day, 7 days a week.
 Laboratory results are accessible via computer on all wards.
+At both hospitals there is a Rapid Response Team that presents to urgent medical situations on the floors to help with expedited care.

 How is the outpatient ambulatory care experience structured?

 Albany Medical Center's program has been approved as a Primary Care Residency by the New York State Department of Health and as such residents in our categorical program spend at least 20% of their training in their outpatient continuity clinic.
-Trainees spend 1/3 of their overall time in outpatient settings.

 The Residency Program in Internal Medicine is one that provides exceptional opportunity to cultivate strong clinical skills, develop patient relationships, and interact with faculty and other residents and health care professionals.